sagemath/sagewiki_to_gh-2022-10-10/days99.md

 == Exploring the Macaulay2 interface ==

-Here is the worksheet that was used during the "exploring the M2 interface", with notes added.
+Here is the worksheet that was used during the "exploring the M2 interface" (with some notes added): [[attachment:exploring-m2-interface.ipynb]]

 == Tentative list of Coding Projects (Group Leader) ==